Eventuous/docs/content/docs/domain/aggregate.md

 ```

 By default, when there's no custom factory registered in the registry for a particular aggregate type, Eventuous will create new aggregate instances by using reflections.
 It will only work when the aggregate class has a parameterless constructor (it's provided by the `Aggregate` base class).

+It's not a requirement to use the default factory registry singleton.
+Both `ApplicationService` and `AggregateStore` have an optional parameter that allows you to provide the registry as a dependency.
+When not provided, the default instance will be used.
+If you use a custom registry, you can add it to the DI container as singleton.